 The Company evaluates goodwill when internal and external factors exist which indicate that the book value of goodwill could be impaired.
 Prior to adoption of the accounting pronouncement relating to goodwill, the Company recorded accumulated amortization of goodwill of \$ 1,567,464.
-Management has determined that no impairment analysis was required and believes goodwill is not impaired as of March 31, 2020 and March 31, 2019.
+Based on an impairment analysis, the management has assessed that goodwill is not impaired as of March 31, 2021 and March 31, 2020.